Stig H. Hästö: TKL manager

-The 1975 founded Central Association of Industry (TKL) suffered of internal wrangling.
-Hästö mediated the disagreements successfully, and when the TKL manager Timo Laatunen left, Hästö became selected to his place in 1979.
-The time during his management was easy; the recession of the 1970s was overcome and Soviet export was still running well.
-By time Hästö established relations with president Urho Kekkonen.
-When Kekkonen resigned in 1981, some industrial leaders wanted to promote Ahti Karjalainen as his replacement because he was believed to guarantee the Soviet trade which was vital for the country, and sought for support from TKL.
-Although Hästö took a neutral and reserved approach, he did not resist joint statement of TKL which was given as indirect support to Karjalainen.
-Eventually, Mauno Koivisto from SDP became selected the president in the 1982 elections.
-The TKL statement weakened the association's relationship to social democrats.
+The Central Association of Industry (TKL), founded in 1975, suffered from internal disputes.
+Hästö mediated these disagreements successfully, and when TKL manager Timo Laatunen left, Hästö was selected to succeed him in 1979.
+His tenure was relatively easy; the recession of the 1970s had been overcome and Soviet trade was still running well.
+Over time, Hästö established relations with president Urho Kekkonen.
+When Kekkonen withdrew from office in 1981, some industrial leaders sought TKL's support for Ahti Karjalainen as his successor, believing him to be the best guarantor of Soviet trade, which was vital to the country.
+Although Hästö personally took a neutral and reserved approach, he did not oppose a joint TKL statement that was widely interpreted as indirect support for Karjalainen.
+Mauno Koivisto of the SDP was elected president in the 1982 election, and the TKL statement weakened the association's relationship with the Social Democrats.

-At the end of his term investigated possibilities for improving co-operation between STK and TKL and he suggested merging the two associations.
-This took place just later, in the 1990s.
-Hästö suggested also other changes, but his achievements remained modest in TKL.
-He retired from his position in 1983.
+Towards the end of his term, Hästö examined ways of improving co-operation between STK and TKL and proposed merging the two associations.
+This merger took place only later, in the 1990s.
+Hästö also suggested other changes, but his achievements at TKL remained modest.
+He retired in 1983.

 Later years

-After his retirement Hästö held some positions of trust in Unice and Business and Industry Advisory Committee (BIAC) of OECD.
-Completely bilingual Hästö wrote his memoirs both in Finnish and Swedish.
-He also wrote a book about summer 1944 events in city of Viipuri.
+After his retirement Hästö held positions of trust in the European business confederation UNICE and in OECD's Business and Industry Advisory Committee (BIAC).
+He wrote his memoirs in both Finnish and Swedish, and also published a book on the events of summer 1944 in his childhood city of Viipuri.